Negiiiin/multiprocessing-search/README.md

 # Multiprocessing Search
-Multiprocessing searching in a game database using pipes
+Multiprocessing search in a game database using pipes